threefoldtecharchive/zosctl/README.md

 # zos
-zos is container manager can be used on local or remote zos machine (development mode)
+zos is container manager for [zero-os operating system](https://github.com/threefoldtech/0-core) and it can be used on local or remote zos machine (development mode)

 ## Nim installation
 https://nim-lang.org/install.html (0.19 is required)